Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 - “Employees said there has been constant pressure to more than double the number of patients seen from the present 2.1 million, to help bring in more revenues.”

-Overall, Planned Parenthood has built itself up to a “nonprofit” organization with annual revenue exceeding $2 billion.
-Despite messaging to the contrary, Planned Parenthood prioritizes abortion above all else.
+Overall, Planned Parenthood has built itself up to a “non-profit” organization with annual revenue exceeding $2 billion.
+Despite what it would like the public to believe, it prioritizes abortion above all else.
 Any form of government money to Planned Parenthood only serves to support its advocacy and provision of abortion.

 [1] For purposes of this study, “government-facilitated funding” means monies derived from citizens voluntarily and facilitated to organizations under programs promoted and/or managed by a governmental body, which may be a federal, state, or local body.
 Government-facilitated funding is not derived from taxpayer funding.
 Examples include Choose Life License Plates, State Employee Charitable Campaigns, and the federal Combined Charitable Campaign (all discussed in this paper).